yuanpaner/fs/note.md

 - [ ] add a "clean" to the test, remove all the files in the virtual disk

+- [ ] writing in the middle, with offset!!!
+@496
+We just overwrite the old content. -- by Bradley
+That's when you realize that inserting a line in a text file technically moves the rest of the content farther. -- by Joël

 - [X] write to full disk